I make no apologies for the decadence of this dish.

 It was all cozy-smoky.
 Kind of mac-n-cheese gooey-but with the al dente lushness of cauliflower instead of pasta.
 Rich.
 And oh-so-satisfying.

-I used smoked Gruyere, but I did not shred it; instead, I kind of sliced/cubed it into tiny pieces.
+I used smoked Gruyere, but any good smoked cheese will work (next time I will use smoked Gouda).
+I did not shred it; instead, I kind of sliced/cubed it into tiny pieces.
 It lovingly melted into the ham and sauce mixture--except for that soft, happenstance-piece or two like soft toffee that melted on the tongue.

 I like my sauce a bit on the thick side.
 So I sprinkled the layers of cauliflower with a bit of Wondra flour.
 I suppose I could have just as easily mixed it with the sauce itself.
 (Regular flour will work just as well).